 «Customer Name» shall be responsible for costs associated with deviations between the scheduled Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load for an hour and the actual generation produced across such hour; provided, however, if «Customer Name» submits a delivery schedule consistent with all provisions of this exhibit and BPA receives that delivery schedule, and a generation imbalance results from a BPA scheduling error, then BPA shall accept responsibility for the generation imbalance associated with the BPA scheduling error.

-7. PENALTIES
+7. CHARGES

-If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable Unauthorized Increase charges, consistent with BPA’s applicable Power Rate Schedules and GRSPs.
+If «Customer Name» fails to submit prescheduling or real-time scheduling information to BPA as required and by the deadlines in section 4 of this exhibit, then «Customer Name» may be subject to applicable Unauthorized Increase Charges, consistent with BPA’s applicable Power Rate Schedules and GRSPs.

 8. AFTER THE FACT